 Available via streaming and Redbox, “Chuck” was quietly in and out of theaters in 2017.
 The biopic’s titular character, Chuck Wepner (Liev Schreiber), is also under the radar: He was a local legend in Bayonne, N.J., and had a brush with national sporting fame in 1974 when he made it into the 15th round against Muhammad Ali before losing via TKO.
 This inspired Sylvester Stallone when writing “Rocky,” and for a time it was well-known that Wepner inspired the film’s boxing arc and Rocky’s job as a debt collector, but the public’s knowledge faded with time.

-Continue reading “‘Chuck’ a lightweight portrayal of the boxer who inspired ‘Rocky’”
+Continue reading “‘Chuck’ a lightweight portrayal of the boxer who inspired ‘Rocky’ (Movie review)”

 “Creed” — the seventh entry in the “Rocky” series — respects its elders while also doing its own thing.
 As the saga’s first film not written by Sylvester Stallone, and the first not directed by Stallone or John G. Avildsen, “Creed” has a different sense of style.
 That having been said, Stallone’s Rocky is the heart of the movie, and another old-timer – the late Apollo Creed (who was killed in the ring by Ivan Drago) – is the soul.

-Continue reading “‘Creed’ respects ‘Rocky’ traditions while doing something a bit different”
+Continue reading “‘Creed’ respects ‘Rocky’ traditions while doing something a bit different (Movie review)”

 Rightly ranked by IMDB voters as the best of the “Rocky” sequels (with a 7.2 rating), “Rocky Balboa” (2006) is a beautiful grace note to the fighting portion of the Italian Stallion’s career.
 (His training career appears to continue in “Creed.”)
 While the film makes few bones about the fact that a 50-something former champion can’t beat a current champion in his prime, it does show that people get better at other things with age.